worstprgr/useless-code/stringchaos/README.md

 ## WHAT THE F IS GOING ON
 The simple answer: It outputs _"Hello World!"_.
-I don't get your excitement?

 The longer answer: Yeah okay, it isn't a simple _"Hello World!"_ program you find on the internet.
 It is one of the worst implementations you possibly can achieve.